RECHARTERING YOUR SCOUTING UNIT

 INTERNET RECHARTERING (IR)

 This web-based system provided by the BSA National Council helps you update your unit’s roster to correct errors for existing members, add new members, and remove members who are no longer in your unit.
-IR is available to you starting two months before your current charter expires.
-That is, if your charter expires December 31, you may access the system on November 1.
-Attend your district’s Recharter Workshop or see the Recharter Workshop PowerPoint tutorial linked in the “Resources” section of the recharter website for detailed information.
+IR is available to you starting November 1.
+Attend your district’s Recharter Workshop or see the Recharter Workshop PowerPoint tutorial linked in the "Resources" section of the recharter website for detailed information.

 IR ACCESS CODE

 The access code required to use IR is on a brightly-colored label in the right-hand corner above.
-The access code changes every year – do not use last year’s code because it will attempt (and fail) to access last year’s information.
-YOU ARE A “FIRST TIME USER” WHEN YOU BEGIN YOUR FIRST SESSION EVERY YEAR!
+The access code changes every year - do not use last year’s code because it will attempt (and fail) to access last year’s information.
+REMEMBER: YOU ARE A "FIRST TIME USER" WHEN YOU BEGIN YOUR FIRST SESSION FOR EACH UNIT EVERY YEAR!

 Your district’s Commissioner Team is your first point of contact if you need help.
 If they don’t already know the answer to your question, they will help find it.
 Contact your Unit Commissioner or, if you do not know who your Unit Commissioner is, your District Commissioner.